|

 crime and specifically in protecting museum exhibits on display.

-There are 3 benefits to CCTV in a museum environment.
+There are 3 benefits to internal CCTV in a museum environment.

 Firstly as a deterrent, if that is all that is desired then dummy